oscafrica/documentation/src/GOVERNANCE.md

 ### Sponsor

-To form a new LibreHealth project or team, we require a sponsor to support the creation of the new project.
+To form a new Open Source Community Africa project or team, we require a sponsor to support the creation of the new project.
 A sponsor can be a project lead or committer of a mature project, a member of the Steering Committee or the community manager.
 This ensures that a distinguished community member supports the idea behind